ctkelley/SIAMFANLEquations.jl/README.md

 I have limited bandwidth, __so please do not send me email or open issues about__ ...

    1. Typos in the notebook or the docstrings.
 This project is far from the final proofreading stage and I want to fix those things in peace.
 There are many of them and I do not need 100s of emails/issues about that.
+If you like hunting typos, open season begins when I announce this project on NA-DIGEST.
    2. Julia programming style, with the exception of correctness and performance.
 I know this is not fully idiomatic Julia, am working on it, and getting better.
 As I said in the introduction, I have traded a lot of abstraction for clarity.
 That means clairity for the novice.
 There may be something more abstract coming at the end of the project, but that is far away from now.
       1. I am also an old guy and the final product will reflect the Fortran __66__ I was raised on.
 That's show biz.
            1. Fortran + Julia = __Foolia__